How to sell to newly funded startups (before everyone else)

 Do it by hand — or get it done for you

 Everything above is doable manually: an hour or two a day of reading, filtering and research.
-If you would rather spend that time selling, this week's RoundSignal issue is free to read — freshly funded startups, each scored for sales fit, with the role to contact and an opening angle already written.
+If you would rather spend that time selling, you can watch it score a real week in ten seconds — freshly funded startups, each scored for sales fit, with the role to contact and an opening angle already written.
 No signup needed for the preview.